 Below is the composition graph for 108 Malaya Garnets tested.
 A broad range of composition is represented in Malayas, with refractive index ranging from a low 1.735 to a high of 1.782, and susceptibility ranging from SI 11.27 all the way up to SI 33.24.
 All Malaya gems of average size show a Pick-up response to an N52 magnet.

-“Imperial” is a trade name or marketing term that is most often applied today to Malaya Garnets that have a brown-orange-pink color (reminiscent of "Imperial" Topaz) and an intermediate tone that is neither overly dark
+“Imperial” is a trade name or marketing term that is most often applied today to Malaya Garnets that have a brown-orange-pink color reminiscent of the color of "Imperial" Topaz.
+"Imperial" Malaya Garnets have an intermediate tone that is neither overly dark nor overly light.